saumyap24/AWS_Cloud_Practitioner_Exam_Notes/README.md

 Created this notes while I was preparing for my cloud practitioner exam.
 Hope this helps someone else too.

 # Begniner
-- would take atleast 30 hours to completer on the average of 24 hrs study time which includes 50% lecture and labs time and 50% practice exams
+- would take atleast 30 hours to complete on the average of 24 hrs study time which includes 50% lecture and labs time and 50% practice exams
 # Experienced
 - would take 6 hours to complete who have practical expereince working with AWS and strong backgorund in technology